bbauska/CS198.1x/readme.md

 In countries with significant amounts of distrust in central authorities due to corruption or inefficiency, blockchain might be useful.

-Blockchain provides a system for users to produce guarantees that a central solution cannot provide, such as censorship-resistance and disintermediation of power.
+Blockchain provides a system for users to produce guarantees that a central solution cannot provide, such as censorship-resistance and disinterimagestion of power.

 These properties are difficult to evaluate in terms of dollars and cents, but groups like cypherpunks and crypto-anarchists ask about finances second.